thewca/wca-regulations/wca-regulations_2012.md

     - 9f13) For 'Mean of 3' and 'Average of X' rounds, rankings are assessed based on the ordering of the averages/means of the competitors, where "better" is the shorter recorded time.
     - 9f14) For 'Mean of 3' and 'Average of X' rounds where two or more competitors achieve identical average/mean results, rankings are assessed based on the best result per competitor, where "better" is defined as the shorter recorded time.
     - 9f15) Competitors who achieve the same result in a round receive and identical ranking for the round.
-- 9g) A Combined Round consists of two phases of solves, where competitors advance to the second phase only if they meet a designated cutoff during the first phase.
+- 9g) A Combined Round consists of two phases of attempts, where competitors advance to the second phase only if they meet a designated cutoff during the first phase.
     - 9g2) Whether a competitor proceeds to next phase of a Combined round, must be decided by ranking (best x competitors) or by result (all competitors with a best result under x) of the first phase.
 - 9i) Results of official WCA competitions must be listed on the WCA world rankings.
     - 9i1) The WCA shall recognize the following types of regional records: national records, continental records, and world records.